TABLE OF CONTENTS

 When you look around you, you will soon come to realize that subscriptions are everywhere.
 From magazines, health supplements, software services, to even gym memberships, recurring revenue is everywhere.
 The clients agree to pay the company for access to products and/or services within a specified time frame.
 The customer can choose to pay one lump sum of money to get a one year access or the monthly mode of payment can be made, which helps clients stagger the costs.

 However, when you’re starting with this kind of subscription business, finding a merchant account at the start may prove to be difficult.
 The reason for this is because the continuity industry is high risk.
 Major credit card processing companies and leading national banks feel ambivalent about working with a subscription model.
-Thus, searching for a high risk credit card processing provider is a vital step, so make sure to examine all your options because they’re the ones who will help facilitate in the transactions, including protecting against the dreaded chargeback.
+Thus, searching for a provider who understands why subscription is high risk is a vital step.
+Make sure to examine all your options because they’re the ones who will help facilitate the transactions, including protecting against the dreaded chargeback.
 The important thing is remembering to persevere if you know your company has something worthwhile and lasting to offer.

 Strive for Success